StefanJelner/risland.js/README.md

 RIsland takes care of that problem by always creating deep clones of the state.
 It is not enough to create a shallow clone, because f.ex. in an array of objects, it is not sufficient to only clone the array, because in the cloned array, the objects are still references to the original objects.
 The only way is to deeply clone **EVERYTHING**.
 It is clear that this strategy has some performance drawbacks, but on the other hand it leads to a totally encapsulated inner state of the component without any side effects.
 Most reactive libraries with state management follow this pattern.
 So even event and lifecycle callbacks get a current snapshot of the state as an argument, it is a clone.
 The only way to change the state is by using the `setState()` method, which also gets passed as an argument.

 > **IMPORTANT** It is important to understand that the states that become passed by argument to the events and lifecycle callbacks are only clones and represent a snapshot at that specific moment in time.
-That means: it is always best practices to get the freshest and most current state to avoid problems and collisions.
+That means: it is always best practice to get the freshest and most current state to avoid problems and collisions.
 Mutating the state directly in any way is useless, because it is only a clone.
 This is done on purpose and by design, so the only way to change the state is `setState()`.
 Please read [Common state pitfalls](#state-pitfalls) carefully to save yourself some headaches.

 ## <a name="setstate"></a> `setState()`